-My life is centered around my family and community of Jemez Pueblo where I have gained much of my knowledge, and it is where I continue to learn new aspects of who I am.
-I proudly participate in all aspects of Jemez Life; like, speaking the Jemez Language, planting Jemez corn, singing Jemez songs, and dancing Jemez Dances.
-I am proud that I am from a place that still continues our ancient ways of life.
+His life is centered on his family and community of Jemez Pueblo where he has gained a lot of knowledge, and it is where he continues to learn new aspects of who he is.
+He proudly participate in all aspects of Jemez Life; like, speaking the Jemez Language, planting Jemez corn, singing Jemez songs, and dancing Jemez dances.

 Past Presentation (Online Article)

 Music, archaeology come together at Aztec Ruins- Farmington Daily Times, July 3, 2016

 - Alan Houser Sculpture Garden, Santa Fe, NM

 - Museum of Indian Arts and Culture, Santa Fe, NM

 - Pueblo of Jemez Welcome Center, Jemez Pueblo, NM

 - Jemez Red Rocks Arts and Crafts Show, Jemez Pueblo, NM

 - AMP Concerts, Jemez Historic Site, Jemez Springs, NM